tableflip/nodebot-workshop/exercises/blink_blink/problem.md

 ## Components
 - LED - http://node-ardx.org/electronics-primer#led

-> Emits light when a small current is passed through it. (only in one direction)
+> Emits light when a small current is passed through it (only in one direction).

 ## Docs